MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `get_level2_ticks_from_mid`

+Returns the (price_vec, quantity_vec) for the level2 order book.
+The ticks are the number of ticks from best bid and best ask.
+(bid_price, bid_quantity, ask_price, ask_quantity) are returned as 4 vectors.
+The price vectors are sorted in descending order for bids and ascending order for asks.

 <pre><code><b>public</b> <b>fun</b> <a href="pool.md#0x0_pool_get_level2_ticks_from_mid">get_level2_ticks_from_mid</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, ticks: u64): (<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;, <a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;, <a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;, <a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;)